glurp/DDS-Checklist/README.md

-Now, RTI DDS work with your domainID, so check application level :
+Now, DDS work with your domainID, so check application level :

-1. Sorry but you must dispose of the tool "RTI Admin console". check/play with a ddsping subscribe and publisher (**please help me for a checklist with only ddsspy and ethereal/tcpdump**).
+1. Sorry but you must dispose of the tool "Admin console". check/play with a ddsping subscribe and publisher (**please help me for a checklist with only ddsspy and ethereal/tcpdump**).
 2. run your app and Admin-console, same host AND distant host.... :
-4. your process must be present : <host> ==> process : <pid>, if not, error in domain participant / QOS of domain, ip route, firewall...
+3. your process must be present : <host> ==> process : <pid>, if not, error in domain participant / QOS of domain, ip route, firewall...
-5. on DDS Logical View, the domain should not be empty, only error should be "reader-only" or "writer-only"
+4. on DDS Logical View, the domain should not be empty, only error should be "reader-only" or "writer-only"
-6. if error,
+5. if error,
    1. check topic : name, type name, IDL on each side
    2. check partition list (select publisher or subscriber, see partition list filter at DDS Qoq view, )
    3. check all QOS, between writer(s) and reader(s)